TTK4145-students-2020/ElevatorProject/README.md

 - run the compile command below
 - now run a second simulator in a new terminal and main.py in another

-**Command to compile drivers to use python fsm and order module, must be run in the folder "petter":** gcc --std=gnu11 -shared -fPIC timer.c driver/elevator_hardware.c -o driver.so /usr/local/lib/libcomedi.so
+**Command to compile drivers to use python fsm and order module, must be run in the folder "driver":** gcc --std=gnu11 -shared -fPIC timer.c elevator_hardware.c -o driver.so /usr/local/lib/libcomedi.so

 **if its not working, try:**
-gcc --std=gnu11 -shared -fPIC timer.c driver/elevator_hardware.c -o driver.so /usr/lib/libcomedi.so
+gcc --std=gnu11 -shared -fPIC timer.c elevator_hardware.c -o driver.so /usr/lib/libcomedi.so

+**Test network issues:**
-sudo iptables -A INPUT -p tcp --dport 15657 -j ACCEPT sudo iptables -A INPUT -p tcp --sport 15657 -j ACCEPT sudo iptables -A INPUT -p tcp --dport 15658 -j ACCEPT sudo iptables -A INPUT -p tcp --sport 15658 -j ACCEPT
+- sudo iptables -A INPUT -p tcp --dport 15657 -j ACCEPT sudo iptables -A INPUT -p tcp --sport 15657 -j ACCEPT sudo iptables -A INPUT -p tcp --dport 15658 -j ACCEPT sudo iptables -A INPUT -p tcp --sport 15658 -j ACCEPT

+**Test disconnect:**
 sudo iptables -A INPUT -j DROP

+**Test packet loss:**
+sudo iptables -A INPUT -m statistic --mode random --probability 0.2 -j DROP

-sudo iptables -F
+**Flush after you're finished:** sudo iptables -F

-### OUTDATED:
-command to compile fsm:
-gcc --std=gnu11 -shared -fPIC timer.c order.c fsm.c main.c driver/elevator_hardware.c -o driver.so /usr/lib/libcomedi.so

-på petter sin pc:
-gcc --std=gnu11 -shared -fPIC timer.c order.c fsm.c main.c driver/elevator_hardware.c -o driver.so /usr/local/lib/libcomedi.so
+## Libraries
+we have used some handed out code:
+- In the "driver" folder we have used the elevator_hardware files.
+- In the "ProjectResources-master" folder we have used the handed out d-code as a cost function